-Cash equivalents-Cash equivalents held by NTASC include money market accounts and discount notes.
-These cash equivalents are carried at amortized cost.
+Cash Equivalents-Cash equivalents held by NTASC include money market accounts with a maturity date within three months of year-end and discount notes with a maturity date within six months of year-end.
+These cash equivalents are carried at amortized cost and include an accrued income component representing income payments accumulated with a security since the last payment date but not yet received.

-Restricted cash and cash equivalents-NTASC reports restricted cash and cash equivalents in the Debt Service Fund of \$3,604,032
+Restricted Cash and Cash Equivalents-NTASC reports restricted cash and cash equivalents in the Debt Service Fund of \$3,490,892 to support restricted fund balance.

 Custodial Credit Risk-Deposits-Custodial credit risk is the risk that in the event of a bank failure, NTASC's deposits may not be returned to it.
 As noted above, by New York State statute all deposits in excess of FDIC insurance coverage must be collateralized.
-At December 31, 2016 NTASC's deposits were FDIC insured.
+At December 31, 2019, NTASC's deposits were FDIC insured.